 Evan is a postdoctoral researcher with the MaREI Center and the Department of Sociology and Criminology, University College Cork.
 His research focusses on community engagement and transdisciplinary approaches to sustainability.
 He has recently published work in International Political Anthropology, Energy Research & Social Science, and Local Environment.
 In addition, he has recently contributed a book chapter to Metaphor, Sustainability, Transformation (2021) published through Routledge.
 Throughout his PhD, he applied action research methods for the investigation of a multi-stakeholder approach to the socio-technical transition to a low-carbon society in a regional context, in collaboration with the Dingle Peninsula 2030 initiative.
 He has also been active in the Imagining 2050 project, and has been involved in lecturing/tutoring roles within the Department of Sociology and Criminology for the past five years, covering a range of topics including Social Theory, Sociology of Community, and Sociology of the Environment.

-Dr. Alexandra Revez (Senior Postdoctoral Researcher)
+Dr. Alexandra Revez (Research Fellow)